LordGolias/antistasi/README.md

      [true] AS_DEBUG_init;

-to show in the map all units that are currently spawned (dead or alive).
+to show in the map all units (dead or alive) and locations that are currently spawned.
 This helps tracking if CPU is being used unnecessarily.
 Use `false` to reverse it.